Reproduction of flintlock carbine, made of metal and wood with simulated mechanism of loading and firing.

-Originally the Kentucky rifle was developed in Pennsylvania in the early 1700s and was widely used during the War of Independence (1775-1783), as settlers were familiar with them when used for hunting.
-These rifles accompanied the first American explorers in the western conquest and are often associated with Daniel Boone and Davy Crockett.
+Originally the Kentucky carbine was developed in Pennsylvania in the early 1700s and was widely used during the War of Independence (1775-1783), as settlers were familiar with them when used for hunting.
+These carbines accompanied the first American explorers in the western conquest and are often associated with Daniel Boone and Davy Crockett.
 When the American Civil War broke out (1861-1865), the Confederates used these rifles, due to the shortage of weapons.

 The War of Independence of the United States was a long conflict, which faced the original Thirteen British Colonies in North America against the Kingdom of Great Britain for eight and a half years, ending with the British defeat at the Battle of Yorktown and the signature Of the Treaty of Paris.